 Class PY - all except ILCA ILCA 7 (Laser full rig) ILCA 4 (Laser 4.7) ILCA 6 (Laser Radial) Flag Numeral 6 ILCA 7, white ILCA 4, yellow ILCA 6, green

 7 RACING AREAS

 Racing will take place in Dun Laoghaire Harbour or in Dublin Bay, close to the harbour.
+The decision will be made by the Race Committee on the day, based on weather and other factors.

 8 COURSES